Aleale999/Minesweeper/README.txt

     }
   }

+Win condition
-Every click the player makes, i also have to check that it is not a condition to win or lose, so to make sure of that I created a control inside the mine counter.
-This function checks that you havent clicked on a mine first, and if you did reveals every mine on the grid (themed mine, so i also had to check which difficulty was being played), and also checks that the victory condition, which is met only when there are no more clickable cells on the grid, so if the only places that weren't clicked on were mines:
+Every click the player makes, I also have to check that it is not a condition to win or lose, so to make sure of that I created a control inside the mine counter.
+This function checks that you haven't clicked on a mine first, and if you did reveals every mine on the grid (themed mine, so i also had to check which difficulty was being played), and also checks that the victory condition, which is met only when there are no more clickable cells on the grid, so if the only places that weren't clicked on were mines:

   function finisherChecker(i){ // This function checks that the game is not over, and if it is then checks the condition met
     for(let j = 0 ; j < random.length ; j++)